RBWR-Development/books/Automatic_ThermalPower_Control.md

 The computer will try to smoothly reach the desired level and then hold it.

-Oscilations might occur due to processes affecting reactor power like negative temperature cöefficient or xenon levels.
+Oscilations might occur due to processes affecting reactor power like negative temperature coeficient or xenon levels.

 Changes in circulation flow is not effective at low temperatures and reactor powers. it can quickly reach its limit.
 This will be signaled with a sound notification.
 In that case you have change mode to absorber movement mode.